 • Use any store-bought pesto or my Spinach Pesto.

 • To make as one large pizza: Spread into a 14-16-inch-diameter circle on a pizza stone or baking sheet dusted with cornmeal.
 You can also stretch it into a rectangle, aiming for it to be about 1/4-½ inch thick.
 Bake for 10 minutes before you add the cheese.
-Remove from the oven, add the cheese, and bake for 4-6 minutes or until the cheese is melted and lightly golden brown.
+Remove from the oven, add the mozzarella, and bake for 4-6 minutes or until the cheese is melted and lightly golden brown.
 Baking this way will ensure the center of the dough is cooked through, which takes a little longer with a large pizza.

 • Dairy-free: Use a favorite dairy-free cheese.